ManuYuzu/API-TEST-CRM-SERVICE/README.md

 <p>In case you want to contribute in this project you have to follow the next steps:</p>

-1.- Fork the project on your GitHub account
+1.- Fork the project on your GitHub account <br />
-2.- Create a new Feature Branch `git checkout -b feature/NewFeature` 3.- Add your work to the branch `git add feature/NewFeature or . (be careful, this will add every change you made)` 4.- Commit the changes `git commit -m 'Short description of the commit'` 5.- Do a push into the branch `git push origin feature/NewFeature` 6.- Go to GitHub and open a Pull Requests
+2.- Create a new Feature Branch `git checkout -b feature/NewFeature` <br />
+3.- Add your work to the branch `git add feature/NewFeature or . (be careful, this will add every change you made)` <br />
+4.- Commit the changes `git commit -m 'Short description of the commit'` <br />
+5.- Do a push into the branch `git push origin feature/NewFeature` <br />
+6.- Go to GitHub and open a Pull Requests

 <br />